Episodes

 Follow Dementia Australia on Facebook and Instagram or find support resources on our website.

-This episode was produced by Liam Riordan.
-Sound design by Sean Holden.
-The executive producers are Grace Pashley and Kellie Riordan.
+Production by Liam Riordan and sound design by Ryan Pemberton.
+The executive producers are Gia Moylan and Kellie Riordan.
 Production manager is Ann Chesterman.

 Dementia Australia and Deadset Studios acknowledge the Traditional Owners of Country throughout Australia and recognise their continuing connection to lands, waters and communities.
 We pay our respect to their Elders past and present, and extend that respect to all Aboriginal and Torres Strait Islander peoples today.